 From our archives…and out of the shadows of history…we introduce you to America’s forgotten — the Notable Women of Early America.

-Please note that all of the portraits here are engravings from the original paintings or drawings.
+Please note that all of the portraits here, except for Catharine Sedgwick, are engravings from the original paintings or drawings.
 The portraits date from 1806 to the mid-1800’s, and are part of the Early American Digital Library.
 This is in keeping with our policy of presenting viewers with primary source reference material throughout this site.

 These images are for personal and non-commercial use only.
 Any other use is strictly prohibited and a violation of the copyright laws (see Rules of Use).
-However, commercial use of these portraits and other images at Archiving Early America is available for license at our sister site, the Early American History.
+However, commercial use of these portraits and other images at Archiving Early America are available for license here.

 New additions from our archives will continue to appear here, so please visit again.